Nicolaus Sombart

 Nicolaus Sombart (10 May 1923 – 4 July 2008) was a German cultural sociologist, historian and writer.

-The son of Werner Sombart and his Romanian wife Corina Leon, Sombart was known, in particular, as an analyst of Wilhelmine Germany and a critique of Carl Schmitt.
-For nearly 30 years, Sombart benefited from an appointment as senior cultural civil servant attached to the Council of Europe in Strasbourg, while also continuing his career as a writer and academic, principally in Berlin at the Freie Universität.
+The son of Werner Sombart and his Romanian wife Corina Leon, Sombart was known as an analyst of Wilhelmine Germany and a critic of Carl Schmitt.
+For nearly 30 years, Sombart benefited from an appointment as senior cultural civil servant attached to the Council of Europe in Strasbourg, while also continuing his career as a writer and academic, principally at the Free University of Berlin.

 Sombart's daughter is the classical pianist Elizabeth Sombart.